LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/comparison-model.md

 While different approaches for Web API response types exist, the used technologies behind these approaches will have an impact on the adoption rate.
-The usage of a new, unknown and non-standard vocabulary will most likely lead to a lower adoption rate than the usage of vocabulary that is recommended by W3C.
+The usage of a new, non-standard vocabulary will most likely lead to a lower adoption rate than the usage of vocabulary that is recommended by W3C.